-"Operating surplus" generally means:
+"Operating surplus," with respect to any period, generally means:

-- . our cash balance on the closing date of our initial public offering plus \$40 million, plus all of our cash receipts from operations since the closing of our initial public offering, excluding cash from interim capital transactions (as defined below), less - . all of our operating expenses, the payment of some of our indebtedness, maintenance capital expenditures and reserves established for future operations, in each case since the closing of our initial public offering.
+- . our cash balance on the closing date of our initial public offering plus \$40 million, plus all of our cash receipts since the closing of our initial public offering, excluding cash receipts from interim capital transactions (as defined below), plus working capital borrowings after the end of such period, less - . all of our operating expenses, the payment of some of our indebtedness, maintenance capital expenditures and reserves established for future operations, in each case since the closing of our initial public offering.